-Date of report: October 25, 2017
+Date of report: December 31, 2018

 The Judicial Council has submitted a report to the Legislature in accordance with Government Code section 77209(i).
 The following summary of the report is provided under the requirements of Government Code section 9795.

 The State Trial Court Improvement and Modernization Fund is an important component of the judicial branch budget.
 It supports statewide services for the trial courts, ongoing technology programs and infrastructure initiatives, and educational and development programs.
-Additionally, it funds innovative and model programs, pilot projects, and other special projects.
+Additionally, it funds innovative and model programs and other special projects.

-In 2016-17, \$70.795 million was expended or encumbered from the State Trial Court Improvement and Modernization Fund for various programs and projects.
+In 2017-18, \$67.868 million was expended or encumbered from the State Trial Court Improvement and Modernization Fund for various programs and projects.
 Those programs and initiatives highlight many of the judicial branch's efforts to ensure that all Californians are treated in a fair and just manner and have equal access to the courts.

 The full report can be accessed here: www.courts.ca.gov/7466.htm.
 A printed copy of the report may be obtained by calling 415-865-7966.